 Consider enabling a one-time expansion of not-to-exceed 50% habitable floor area of a nonconforming residential-use structure on a parcel wherein the number of dwellings exceeds the permitted dwelling unit density.

-Amend Chapters 185 Zoning and 101 Flood Loss Reduction as necessary to:
+The Town should amend Chapters 185 Zoning and 101 Flood Loss Reduction as necessary to:

 Consider increasing the Town mandatory freeboard by an amount equal to the anticipated sea-level rise over the next 30 years.